Speak with a Licensed Insurance Agent

 If you are self-employed, you’ll pay a higher tax rate, since you’ll be responsible for paying both the employee portion and the share that is normally paid by your employer.
 Visit IRS.gov or contact Social Security for the current self-employment tax rate by calling 1-800-772-1213 (TTY 1-800-325-0778), Monday through Friday, from 7AM to 7PM in all U.S. time zones.

 The Affordable Care Act expanded the Medicare payroll tax to include the Additional Medicare Tax.
-This new Medicare tax increase requires higher wage earners to pay an additional tax (0.9% in 2018) on earned income.
+This new Medicare tax increase requires higher wage earners to pay an additional tax (0.9%) on earned income.

 All types of wages currently subject to the Medicare tax may also be subject to the Additional Medicare Tax.
 An individual owes Additional Medicare Tax on all cumulative wages, compensation, and self-employment income once the total amount exceeds the threshold for their filing status.